Embedded database: HailDB, formerly Embedded InnoDB

 HailDB is a standalone, embeddable form of the InnoDB Storage Engine.
-Given that HailDB is based on the same code base as the InnoDB Storage Engine, it contains many of the same features: high-performance and scalability, multiversion concurrency control (MVCC), row-level locking, deadlock detection, fault tolerance, automatic crash recovery, etc. However, because the embedded engine is completely independent from MySQL, it lacks server components such as networking, object-level permissions, etc. By eliminating the MySQL server overhead, InnoDB has a small footprint and is well-suited for embedding in applications which require high-performance and concurrency.
+Given that HailDB is based on the same code base as the InnoDB Storage Engine, it contains many of the same features, including high-performance and scalability, multiversion concurrency control (MVCC), row-level locking, deadlock detection, fault tolerance and automatic crash recovery.
+Because the embedded engine is completely independent from MySQL, it lacks server components such as networking, object-level permissions, etc. By eliminating the MySQL server overhead, InnoDB has a small footprint and is well-suited for embedding in applications which require high-performance and concurrency.
 As with most embedded database systems, HailDB is designed to be accessed primarily with an ISAM-like C API rather than SQL (though an extremely rudimentary SQL variant is supported).

-The project is no longer maintained.
+The project is no longer maintained as of 2015.

 HSQLDB

 HSQLDB is an opensource relational database management system with a BSD-like license that runs in the same Java Virtual Machine as the embedded application.
-HSQLDB supports a variety of in-memory and disk-based table modes, Unicode and SQL:2016.
+HSQLDB supports a variety of in-memory and disk-based table modes, Unicode, and SQL:2016.